shsagir/play-area-sync/docs/craft-3-upload-sftp.md

 ## Get ready

 Make sure you to have completed all steps in the [get ready guide](/get-ready) and have a [Craft installed and running locally](/craft-3-install-locally).
-This guide here follows the easiest path to get Craft running on fortrabbit, we also have a better but more advanced workflow to [deploy Craft with Git](/craft-3-deploy-with-git-uni) here.
+This guide here follows the easiest path to get Craft up and running on fortrabbit, we also have a better but more advanced workflow to [deploy Craft with Git](/craft-3-deploy-with-git-uni) here.

+This workflow is so simple and common that it doesn't actually needs much explanations, everybody and his dog knows [how to use SFTP](/sftp).
+Check the [downloading an archive file manually](https://docs.craftcms.com/v3/installation.html) workflow from the offcial Craft docs as your detailed reference.

 ## Upload Craft with SFTP

-This workflow is so simple and common that it doesn't actually needs much explanations, everybody and his dog knows [how to use SFTP](/sftp).
-Just grab your personal SFTP login credentials from the Dashboard.
+On the fortrabbit side: Just grab your personal SFTP login credentials from the Dashboard.
 Use any SFTP client.
 Upload all contents of your local Craft folder into the `htdocs` folder of your fortrabbit App.
+Also make sure that Craft can write the files `composer.json`, `composer.lock`, `config/license.key`, `storage/*` and `vendor/*` on the App.
+Set the file permissions for those to `744` with your SFTP client.
 Don't forget the hidden `.htaccess` file.
 Leave the other hidden `.env` file — which is only for your local development — at home.
+Don't forget to set

 **Got an error?** Please see the [access troubleshooting](/access-methods#toc-troubleshooting) and our [SFTP guide](/sftp).